Search

 His latest celebrity shoots include Kate, now Princess of Wales, and, who knows, future Queen of England; “a wonderful person,” whom he photographed at Kew Gardens on her fortieth birthday (with little makeup), and whom he wanted to show as “timeless.”

 Time is also a photographer’s ally when the images begin to take off.
-Speaking about his exhibition at the Camera Obscura gallery in Paris, Paolo Roversi said: “Putting a photo on the wall is the most demanding and the most precious thing.
+Speaking about his exhibition in Paris, Paolo Roversi said: “Putting a photo on the wall is the most demanding and the most precious thing.
 It is another way of expressing oneself; the status of the image changes, and so does its story.
 It’s a kind of verification of its strength, like the consecration of the photographs.
 They become less dependent on the media, and more abstract.
 Freer.
 Purer.
 For those images that fit on the wall, it’s a life achievement.”

 Paolo Roversi, “Portraits” Camera Obscura gallery, 268, boulevard Raspail, 75014 Paris.
-Until October 29, 2022.
+October 2022.

 *Agathe Gaillard, Mémoires d’une galerie, Gallimard, 2013